ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 *	Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
 Ansible decompresses all of the archive kits.
 For more information, see the readme file.
 *  [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the IBM Cloud platform and to determine your permissions for IBM Cloud services.
 *  [Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.

+During configuration you can specify an existing VPC to use, instead of creating a new VPC.

+For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier virtual private cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).

 ## Procedure